zs0302/Leary-lab-manual/README.md

 # Funding

 ## Allocation of expenses
+I will oversee all aspects of the financial management of our funding sources.
+However, it is important to me to be transparent about where research money comes from and how it's spent.
+I have included some notes below but please do not hesitate to ask if you want to know more details.
+* MOI/TLRO: These funds are flexible in that they can be used for any justifiable purpose.
+* NIH: NIH funds are more restricted than start-up funds and because they expire more quickly, we should use them whenever allowable and save start-up funds for other purposes.
+* DoD: Department of Defense (DoD) funds are restricted to these projects only.
+* RDC-US Census Bureau: These funds are available for the NHIS and MEPS projects (and associated costs) only.
+* Richard Wallace Faculty Incentive Grant: These funds are for undergraduate research and for the OCA ankle & hip projects only.
+* Other funds: Sometimes the lab receives small amounts of unrestricted funds from the university; these can be spent in the same way as start-up.

+## Other funding notes
+All research funded by the NIH and DoD must acknowledge the grant number upon publication.
+This is essential for documenting that we are turning their money into research findings.
+We must also submit a yearly progress report describing what we have accomplished.
+Lab members involved in the research will be asked to contribute to the progress report.
+Research funded by other grants (e.g., RDC-US Census Bureau) must also acknowledge the source of funding and provide a statement which the RDC or whatever other funding source provides.

 ## NIH funding notes
  All research funded by the NIH *must* acknowledge the grant number upon publication.
 This is essential for documenting that we are turning their money into research findings.
 We must also submit a yearly progress report describing what we have accomplished.
 Lab members involved in the research will be asked to contribute to the progress report.